hello-jason/intro-to-middleman/markdown.md

 1. Ruby language >= 1.9.3

   **OS X** - included in Yosemite and Mavericks<br>
-  **Linux** - easy with [rbenv](https://github.com/sstephenson/rbenv)<br>
+  **Linux** - easy with [rbenv](https://github.com/sstephenson/rbenv) and [rvm](https://rvm.io/)<br>
   **Windows** - [RubyInstaller](http://rubyinstaller.org/) (but expect issues getting projects going)

 ???

 Ruby 2.0 is included in Yosemite and Mavericks.
 Mountain Lion, Lion, and Snow Leopard ship with Ruby 1.8.7.

-Current version of Middleman (3.3.10) requires ruby >= 1.9.3.
-Latest ruby is current at 2.2.*
+For **Windows**, I recommend having a Virtual Box with CentOS (or some other distro)

 --

 1. RubyGems

-  Extensions to ruby are packaged into `gems`.
+  Standalone pieces of functionality are packaged into `gems`, and Middleman itself is a gem.
 Visit [rubygems.org](https://rubygems.org/) to install RubyGems onto your computer.

 ???

 There are lots of Middleman-specific gems.
 Some Ruby on Rails gems work with Middleman.

 --